Agents and Skills¶

 | documentation-specialist | documentation-generator |

-Teamwork skills (teamwork-task-creator, teamwork-integrator, teamwork-exporter) and PR skills (pr-create, pr-review, pr-release, commit-message-generator) run directly from the main session — they use the relevant MCP server (Teamwork MCP, GitHub CLI) without an orchestrator agent.
+PR skills (pr-create, pr-review, pr-release, commit-message-generator, worktree-manager) run directly from the main session — they use the relevant tooling (GitHub CLI, git) without an orchestrator agent. pr-review self is the exception: it spawns pr-review-specialist for a fresh-context review.

 Why Agents?¶

-Benefits for Users: - 🚀 Parallel Execution - Multiple specialists work simultaneously (e.g., live audits) - 🎯 Comprehensive Checks - Orchestrators ensure nothing is missed - 📊 Unified Reporting - Clear, consolidated findings from multiple specialists - 🔄 Consistent Quality - Each specialist follows best practices
+Benefits for Users: - 🚀 Parallel Execution - Multiple specialists work simultaneously (e.g., design-to-code pipelines) - 🎯 Comprehensive Checks - Orchestrators ensure nothing is missed - 📊 Unified Reporting - Clear, consolidated findings from multiple specialists - 🔄 Consistent Quality - Each specialist follows best practices

 Benefits for Development: - 🧩 Modular Design - Each agent has one clear responsibility - 🔧 Composable - Agents can be combined in new ways - ✅ Maintainable - Clean separation of concerns - 🔍 Testable - Each agent can be tested independently